Dr. Martin Luther King, Jr. once said that “[o]f all the forms of inequality, injustice in healthcare is the most shocking and inhumane.”

-I spent eight years on the Health and Government Operations Committee, the primary health policy committee for the Maryland House of Delegates, where I worked to provide Marylanders with safe, affordable, and effective access to expanded healthcare services.
 I believe that every Marylander deserves quality, affordable healthcare and will continue to make that my mission in Annapolis.
-For the past two years, I have served as the Chairman to the Health and Social Services Subcommittee on Appropriations, taking all I have learned over eight years of policy work to improve our State’s healthcare budgeting and financing.
+I have served as the Chairman to the Health and Social Services Subcommittee on Appropriations, taking all I have learned over eight years of policy work and combined with my health financing experience over the last six as Chairman, I continue improving our State’s healthcare budgeting and financing.
 Given the unique way Maryland handles the budget between the Governor and the state legislature, my committee and subcommittee have the difficult task of trying to find funding for important state departments and programs.
-I have positioned myself as a strong advocate for the Developmentally Delayed community, fighting for things like rate increases for service providers, temporary disability assistance, and other issues that greatly impact the more vulnerable members of our society.
-I am honored to say that Arc of Maryland and MACS (Maryland Association of Community Services) have named me as Legislator of the Year!

 My goals over the next four years are to:

 1. Continue to expand health care coverage to all Marylanders.
 Both working in the short term to provide lower costs of insurance through the Affordable Care Act and in the long-term, fighting to implement strategies to one day see Universal Healthcare as a right and a reality.

 2. Support the Development Delayed and Behavioral Health communities through appropriate resources and facilities.
 No one who needs these services should sit for years on waiting lists or not be afforded the treatment for Substance Use Disorder that they desperately need and ask for.